 If you’re not familiar with the concepts of @Output decorators and EventEmitters you can read about them on my blog.

-We have to inject NominatimService in constructor as well.
-The purpose is to trigger the request sending when the string entered by user in the text input element will be longer than 3 characters.
+We have to inject NominatimService in the constructor as well.
+The purpose is to trigger the request sending when the string entered by the user in the text input element will be longer than 3 characters.

 The entire file will look like this:

 As you can see, addressLookup function is being triggered here on keyup event.
-So it occurs every time when user presses and releases a key.
+So it occurs every time when the user presses and releases a key.

 We also need (click)=”$event.stopPropagation()” which is a workaround to avoid Leaflet map clicking event propagation when we click on input element.